Hochstein's Reopening Information

 - Hochstein orchestras will be in-person beginning October 10, 2020

 - HYSO, HPO, HSS, HCS will be allowed to meet in-person excluding wind, brass, and percussion instruments.
-Please stay tuned for specific details which will be sent to our students by the directors.
+Specific details are sent to our students by the directors.

 - Parents/guardians are expected to leave the building during most orchestra rehearsals after dropping off their student.
 (One parent/guardian may attend rehearsal with each student in Concertino Strings)

 - Little Singers, Youth Singers, and Hochstein Singers will continue online

 Expressive Arts will offer remote and in-person sessions at Hochstein beginning in September, however, due to the significant limitations in regards to building/room capacity, we encourage all who are able to remain remote to please do so.
 While we understand that remote learning may not be the most optimal means of instruction for every student, we must consider both the collective safety of students/faculty and the importance of instruction for EA students who have not been able to participate in any online activity.

 - First priority for in-person sessions will be given to those students who

 - have not had access to remote learning options AND

 - do not fall into a "high-risk" category (as outlined by the CDC)

 - do not primarily engage in higher-risk activities such as full-voice singing or woodwind/brass playing